Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Templates Comparison: Permissiveness and Sizes

-Given a template $T$, the problem of constructing a smallest template $\widehat{T}$, in term of either overall or element-wise size, such that $\mathcal{L}_{W_\square}(\psi_{\widehat{T}}) = \mathcal{L}_{W_\square}(\psi_T)$ can be of interest when the memory of a controller is constrained, such as in a case of embedded devices.
-Also, templates that are small may yield less conflict when combining with other templates (see \cite{DBLP:conf/cav/AnandNS23} for details).
-We yet to explore this problem in depth and leave it as a future work.
+Given a template $T$, the problem of constructing a smallest template $\widehat{T}$, in term of either overall or element-wise size, such that $\mathcal{L}(\psi_{\widehat{T}}) = \mathcal{L}(\psi_T)$ can be of interest when the memory of a controller is constrained, such as in a case of embedded devices.
+Also, small templates may yield less conflict when being composed.
+We have yet to explore this problem in depth and leave it as a future work.